benmolyneux/interview-app/README.md

 - The items should be sorted by the selected key in the sort select box, date in descending order, title in ascending order (Same again but js sorting)

-- Get delete button working with application (API REST understanding and bit of above)
+- The delete button should remove the todo item from the list and delete it using the API (API REST understanding and bit of above)

 - Create a page for an individual TODO